outlearn-content/docker-tips/pages/welcome.md

 # Skill up with Docker

-Here you'll find three awesome posts with tips and trick for Docker.
-They each help with different aspects of working with Docker and cover a nice variety of issues you might run into.
+Here you'll find three solid posts with tips and trick.
+They cover a nice variety of issues you might run into.
+If you have other suggestions for awesome resources to add, go ahead and use the Feedback button on the side.

 Happy learning!
 Solo Sailor